The First Nations 101: Getting the Facts

 Canada Dodges the Issues

 It seems the federal government of Canada, charged with First Nations negotiations as outlined in the Indian Act, are dodging the issues.
-Canada was the only country that refused to sign the U.N Declaration on Indigenous Rights.
-Canada has refused to create a formal inquiry into the over 1,000 cases of missing and murdered aboriginal women over the past 30 years in the country.
-Canada refused to implement the 444 recommendations made by the Royal Commission on Aboriginal people in 1996.
-This plan is the framework required to restore fairness but Canada did not invest in it.
+Canada was the only country that refused to sign the U.N Declaration on Indigenous Rights(which has been recently corrected in 2016 finally to cheers at the UN).
+Canada did refuse to create a formal inquiry into the over 1,000 cases of missing and murdered aboriginal women over the past 30 years in the country.
+(This specific issue of the inquiry has been corrected and a report is available online).
+Canada still refused to implement the 444 recommendations made by the Royal Commission on Aboriginal people in 1996.
+This plan is the framework required to restore fairness but Canada has not invested in it.

 Canada pursues to exploit natural resources on reserve lands yet refuses to share the benefits with the First Nations.
 Canada refuses to implement proper and equal educational opportunities for aboriginal children.
 Canada's most unhealthy and failing infrastructure is on aboriginal reserves yet refuses to address it.
+As of 2018, Canada is beginning to invest in water resource infrastructure but not ongoing maintenance of it.
 All of this compounds the situation that this is a desperate and struggling people in need of recognition and healthy intervention- not assimilation tactics.

 From generations of self-defense wars to assignment on hopeless reserves to residential schools and modern foster care- the aboriginal people of Canada are a traumatized, stigmatized and marginalized people that deserve fairness, reconciliation and restorative justice.